 the medication is having its intended effect and/or to determine possible adverse reactions.
 Errors in medication calculations have contributed to dosage errors, especially when adjusting or titrating dosages.
-If in doubt,
+If in doubt, ask a colleague for an independent double check.
+Slips in memory are caused by lack of attention, fatigue, and

-Assessment after medication administration helps to determine if ask a colleague for an independent double check.
+Assessment after medication administration helps to determine if